Communication Networks Master of science degree

 All courses required for 9 credits | |

-To be considered for admission to the MS program in communications networks, candidates must fulfill the following requirements:
+To be considered for admission to the Communication Networks MS program, candidates must fulfill the following requirements:

-- Hold a baccalaureate degree (or equivalent) from an accredited university or college in engineering technology, engineering, or a related area.
+- Hold a baccalaureate degree (or US equivalent) from an accredited university or college in engineering technology, engineering, or a related area.
+A minimum cumulative GPA of 3.0 (or equivalent) is recommended.

 - Submit a current resume or curriculum vitae.